-Mental Health on College Campuses: Investments, Accommodations Needed to Address Student Needs
+Mental Health on College Campuses: Investments, Accommodations Needed to Address Student Needs (National Council on Disability)

 More and more students are seeking support for mental health disabilities at colleges, but colleges have been unable to meet that demand.
 Some have argued that the nation has reached a “campus mental health crisis.”

 This National Council on Disability (NCD) report examines and assesses the status of college mental health services and policies in the United States, and provides recommendations for Congress, federal agencies, and colleges to improve college mental health services and post-educational outcomes for students with mental health disabilities.